Bonjour

 These strategic partnerships allow us to expand our offer and strengthen our expertise.

 Each of our partners is selected for its commitment and ability to bring real added value to our projects.
-Together, we join forces to offer you services and products that meet your expectations.
+Together, we join forces to offer you services and products that exceed your expectations.

-We are proud to work hand in hand with these professionals and invite you to discover who they are and how they contribute to our common success.
+We are proud to work hand in hand with these individuals and invite you to discover who they are and how they contribute to our common success.

 Simon is Director of Seascape Analytics and Project Seascape and a Research Associate at the Oxford Seascape Ecology Lab, University of Oxford.
 He has been instrumental in building the foundations for the newly emerging field of seascape ecology and is the editor of the first book dedicated to the subject.